-Similar to Limoges, which is a region in France rather than a specific brand or a single porcelain factory, Quimper (pronounced “kem-pair”) doesn’t refer to one particular factory or pottery, but rather to the French city where pottery has been produced by a number of different firms since 1708.
+Similar to Limoges, which is a region in France rather than a specific brand or a single porcelain factory, Quimper (pronounced “kem-pair”) doesn’t refer to one particular factory or producer of pottery, but rather to the French city where pottery has been produced by a number of different firms since 1708.

 Throughout their long and colorful history, many different styles and types of ceramics were produced by the potteries of Quimper, but they are perhaps best known for pieces hand-decorated with traditionally-dressed peasants and other motifs inspired by the customs and culture of Brittany, the region in northwestern France where Quimper is located.
 The Breton peasant designs were first produced in the 1860s and continue to be produced today.
 Other popular themes feature floral and geometric designs embellishing everything from cheese dishes to mustard pots and everyday serving dishes.
 These pieces of folk art pottery are often used in the French country style of decorating.